-If you have a problem with light nuisance in our area contact our environmental protection unit to make a complaint.
+If you have a problem with light nuisance in our area contact our Public Protection Unit to make a complaint.
 We’re available Monday to Friday 8.30am to 5.00pm and will respond within 5 working days.

 Any form of artificial light shining outside the area it needs to illuminate is considered light pollution; however, we only have powers to take action when light pollution interferes with a person's use of their property, such as preventing sleep and cause as statutory nuisance.